• lb

 Dancing Viola

-In the neighborhood “Grenz” there is a street where popular balls were held in so-called “dancings”.
+In the neighbourhood “Grenz” there is a street where popular balls were held in so-called “dancings”.
 Dancings existed in Esch already very early, from the turn of the 19th to the 20th century.
 All the cafés on the Border/Hoehl had a space dedicated to dancing: either a specially furnished dance hall with a platform or even a stage on which various shows could take place; or the café itself with tables and chairs removed to make room for the dancers.

 This sign is located where the Viola once stood.
 Mrs. and Mr. Vanoli will tell you more about Viola, their family café and dance hall where some of these balls were held.